Routine Mammogram Screenings

 • If you need transportation to the appointment, please call MTM at least 5 days before your appointment at (888) 828-1254.
 You can find more MTM information here.

 • If you need an interpreter for American Sign Language or your preferred language, let the imaging center staff know when you make your appointment.
-You can also call PHC Member Services at (800) 863-4155 or TTY/TDD users can call the California Relay Services at (800) 735-2929 or 711.
+You can also call Partnership's Member Services at

 • If you have a disability that would make it hard for you to undress or stand during the exam, let the imaging center know when you make your appointment.